Reasons Behind Love Addiction

 Finally, it’s possible that an individual internalized the behaviors associated with a love addiction because they were modeled to them during childhood.
 If a child’s parent(s) or caregiver(s) regularly displayed signs of a love addiction, they may grow up believing that healthy relationships look this way.
 When love is presented to you as intense, obsessive, rapid, and/or fleeting at a young age, it’s easy to see how you might unconsciously repeat these patterns yourself as an adult.

-5. Role models with love addictions
+5. Role models for healthy relationships

 Finally, it’s possible that an individual internalized the behaviors associated with a love addiction because they were modeled to them during childhood.
 If a child’s parent(s) or caregiver(s) regularly displayed signs of a love addiction, they may grow up believing that healthy relationships look this way.
 When love is presented to you as intense, obsessive, rapid, and/or fleeting at a young age, it’s easy to see how you might unconsciously repeat these patterns yourself as an adult.

 Changing the way you relate to others in the context of relationships is possible.
-Speaking with a therapist is one way to shift these patterns.
+Speaking with a therapist about love addiction is one way to shift these patterns.
 A cognitive behavioral therapist in particular may be able to help you learn to recognize and adjust distorted thought patterns that are leading to troubling behavior.
 They can also help you develop skills that can assist you in promoting healthier relationships in the future, such as communication, boundary setting, conflict resolution, and maintenance of a positive level of self-esteem.

 If you’d like to meet with a therapist to address symptoms of a love addiction, you can do so online or in person.
 If you’re interested in the convenience and reachability of virtual therapy, you might consider a virtual therapy service like BetterHelp.
 You can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging from the comfort of home to address the challenges you may be facing.